aquasecurity/trivy-action/README.md

 #### GCR (Google Container Registry)
 Trivy uses Google Cloud SDK.
 You don't need to install `gcloud` command.

-If you want to use target project's repository, you can settle via `GOOGLE_APPLICATION_CREDENTIAL`.
+If you want to use target project's repository, you can set it via `GOOGLE_APPLICATION_CREDENTIAL`.
 ```yaml
 name: build
 on: